eliorby/train-ticket-graph-query-engine/README.md

 and asks for a generic, extensible filtering mechanism over routes.

-This clearly meant to answer a security question: **can something reachable from the outside world get to a sensitive resource through a weak point?**.
+This clearly meant to answer a security question: **can something reachable from the outside world get to a sensitive resource through a weak point?**

 Each filter alone answers a *different* real security question (attack surface mapping / vulnerability triage / data-exposure mapping).